DSLituiev/cardioloader/README.md

 ### Part 1: Parse the o-contours

 #### Implementation notes
-I had to modify `get_slice_set` and `match_case_filenames` function to take directory name for o-contours, and `read_slice_with_annotations` function to call parsing for o-contours if respective column is present in the `HeartDataset.filenames` table.
+I had to modify several functions in [task1.py](task1.py):
+- `get_slice_set` and `match_case_filenames` function to take
+directory name for o-contours,
+- `read_slice_with_annotations` function to call parsing for o-contours if respective column is present in the `HeartDataset.filenames` table.
-I also added `join` flag for table join type to the `match_case_filenames` function, which is helpful for data exploration.
+- `join` flag for table join type was added to the `match_case_filenames` function, which is helpful for data exploration.
-I re-used same reader class `ContourDir` as for i-contours within that function.
+- reader class `ContourDir` used earlier for i-contours has been reused within the `match_case_filenames` function.

-I chose to keep these functions separate from the `HeartDataset` for now as it made debugging easier.
+- I chose to keep these functions separate from the `HeartDataset` [in task2.py](task2.py) for now as it made debugging easier.
 For production, they might be incorporated into `HeartDataset` class.

 As a result of changes, every item returned by `HeartDataset` objects (initialized with a table containing